NVIDIA/NeMo/docs/source/features/parallelisms.rst

 Parallelisms
 ------------

-NeMo Megatron supports 5 types of parallelisms (which can be mixed together arbitrarily):
+NeMo Megatron supports five types of parallelisms (which can be mixed together arbitrarily):

 Data Parallelism
 ^^^^^^^^^^^^^^^^